The starting point for the PS1 data archive is at Pan-STARRS1 data archive home page.

 - The search results from this form can be view interactively or downloaded as a comma-separated value file.

-- The form has an associated application program interface (API) that can be used for programmatic (scripted) queries to the catalog.
+The search form has an associated application program interface (API) that can be used for programmatic (scripted) queries to the catalog.
 The API includes access to all the functionality of the interface, including constraints, selection of columns, etc. It can return the data in various formats including CSV, JSON, VOTables.
 It also has a metadata query to get a list of the available columns for a particular table.
+The API can be used for larger queries than the web interface, which is limited to returning 50,000 rows of data.

 Easy cross-match using catalogs API